trilbymedia/grav-plugin-grav-ray/README.md

 Ray has many powerful methods that can be called via PHP.
 Check out the full docs for details: https://myray.app/docs/php/vanilla-php/reference

-There is a basic Twig integration that you supports the multiple variables, but does not support any of the advanced functionality like labels, colors, images, links, HTML, etc.
+Twig helpers now return a proxy that mirrors the full Ray API, so you can chain advanced helpers directly in templates.

 ```twig
 {# Twig function with multiple variables #}